thugperfect/news-pro/README.md

 # news-pro
-this is just a news arcticle web page which is made interactive
+This is just a news arcticle web page which is made interactive

-#2

 --WITH DARK MODE